SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/Java/md-docs/spring_boot.md

 OTEL_EXPORTER_OTLP_ENDPOINT=https://ingest.{{REGION}}.signoz.cloud:443 \
 java -javaagent:<path>/opentelemetry-javaagent.jar -jar {{MYAPP}}.jar
 ```
-- `<myapp>` is the name for your application
 - `<path>` - update it to the path of your downloaded Java JAR agent
-- `<SIGNOZ_INGESTION_KEY>` is the API token provided by SigNoz.
-You can find your ingestion key from SigNoz cloud account details sent on your email.

-Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary according to this table.

- US -	ingest.us.signoz.cloud:443

- IN -	ingest.in.signoz.cloud:443

- EU - ingest.eu.signoz.cloud:443

 ---